mc0110/inetbox2mqtt/README.md

 ## Installation instructions

 ### Alternative 1: OTA-Installation with mip
 If you just want to get the inetbox2mqtt running, this is the way to go, and it works for both ports.
 This is also the fastest way, because the entire installation process should not take longer than 10 minutes.
+The installation does not have to take place in the final WLAN in which the inetbox2mqtt is to run later.

 To do this, you first have to install an up to date microPython version, to be found at [micropython/download](https://micropython.org/download/).
 My tests were done with upython-version > 19.1-608.

+The way I am following at the moment is as follows:

+- Install Micropython on the port
+- Wifi connection via terminal
+- loading the web application via terminal

+You must enter the commands from the console line by line in the REPL interface.
+The last import command reloads the entire installation.

     >>>import network
     >>>st = network.WLAN(network.STA_IF)
     >>>st.active(True)
     >>>st.connect('<yourSSID>','<YourWifiPW>')
-    >>>print(st.ifconfig())
     >>>import mip
     >>>mip.install('github:mc0110/inetbox2mqtt/source/bootloader/main.py','/')
     >>>import main

 ### Alternative 2: With a microPython IDE
 Handling the *.py files and adapting and testing them is much easier if you use a microPython IDE.
 I can recommend the [Thonny IDE](https://thonny.org/), which is available on various platforms (Windows, macOS, Linux) and can also handle different hardware (e.g. ESP8266, ESP32, Raspberry Pi 2).

-To do this, you first have to install an up to date microPython version, to be found at [micropython/download](https://micropython.org/download/).
-My tests were done with upython-version 19.1-608.

 Then all .py files (including the lib sub-directory) must be loaded onto the ESP32 via the IDE.